zakagan/WordFormable/README.md

 2. **Character Tables**: The base string is loaded into a table using a based on it's ASCII table value, and then each tokenized word from the text file is compared with this table.

+3. **Precomputing + Sorting**: Every possible formable string is pregenerated from the base string and loaded into a hash map, then tokens from the text file are compared with the map's entries, and sorted if need be.

-3. **Precomputing**: Extending from the previous solution, every possible character table is pregenerated from the base string and loaded into a hash map, then tokens from the text file are compared with the map's entries.
+4. **Precomputing + Character Tables**: Every possible formable character table is pregenerated from the base string and loaded into a hash map, then tokens from the text file are converted to tables themselves and compared with tables from the hash map.

 How to execute
 -------